-We’re developing a new strategic approach to how we commission & provide advice.
-We want advice to build on the strengths of communities and individuals, empowers residents, giving them the tools and approaches to deal with challenges in their lives whilst being nuanced enough to know when an individual needs more support.
-We also need to have advice services ‘rooted in communities’ will see people within in wider network of local connections and mutual support which is inherently empowering and enabling, rather than simply ‘treating’ a specific problem in isolation.
-This builds on our commitments to:
+I want to share a story about when I was working with colleagues to develop a new strategic approach to how we commissioned & provided advice.
+We wanted advice to build on the strengths of communities and individuals, empowered residents, and gave them the tools and approaches to deal with challenges in their lives whilst being nuanced enough to know when an individual needs more support.
+We also needed to have advice services ‘rooted in communities’ that would see people within a wider network of local connections and mutual support which is inherently empowering and enabling, rather than simply ‘treating’ a specific problem in isolation.

 - How do we have conversations with residents that get under the skin of their needs, value their strengths, but also change their expectations to be able to better adapt to changing future scenarios?